Reasons a Credit Card APR Can Increase or Decrease

 How can I lower my APR on my credit card?

 You can try to lower the APR on your credit card by negotiating with your lender.
-Increase your odds of success by ensuring you have a history of paying your bills on time and a strong credit score.
+To help increase your odds of success, make sure you have a history of paying your bills on time and a strong credit score.
+Remind the lender of that positive history when you speak with them.

 How does the prime rate affect my credit card APR?

-If you have a variable APR, when the prime rate rises, so too will your APR.
-When the prime rate falls, your APR falls as well.
+If you have a variable APR, as many credit cards do, when the prime rate rises, so too, typically, will your APR.
+When the prime rate falls, your APR usually falls as well.

 Can the APR on a credit card change?